zshi719/2025-Data-24100/project_assignments/part_3.md

 Please create a makefile (in the root) of your repository with the following commands:

-1. `build`: This should build the image from the dockerfile in your repo
+1. `build`: This should build the image from the dockerfile in your repo.
-2. `interactive`: This should start an interactive bash session with the current working directory mounted to `/app/src`
+2. `interactive`: This should start an interactive bash session with the current working directory mounted to `/app/src`.
 3. `notebook`: This should start a notebook server with the current working directory mounted `/app/src` and ports properly set up so that the notebook can be accessed.
 4. `flask`: This should start the flask server, making sure to expose port `4000` so that we can ping the API from outside the container.